-If you work or volunteer with kids in Queensland we've got some news.
+If you work or volunteer with kids in Queensland, there is important information you need to know.

-From 31 August 2020 the Queensland Government will make changes to the blue card system.
+On 31 August 2020, the Queensland Government made changes to the blue card system.

-These changes include new laws that will apply to organisations, paid workers, business operators and volunteers.
+These changes include new laws that apply to organisations, paid workers, business operators and volunteers.

-To apply for a blue card, you will need a Customer Reference Number from the Department of Transport and Main Roads.
-It's the number on your driver's licence, photo identity card or proof of age card.
-We will use this photo on your blue card
+To apply for a blue card, you need a Customer Reference Number from the Department of Transport and Main Roads.
+It's the number on your driver's licence, marine licence or photo identification card.
+We use this photo on your blue card.

-You'll be able to apply or renew your blue card online.
-This will mean a faster approval time for most applicants
+You can apply or renew your blue card online.
+This means a faster approval time for most applicants.

-A new frequency test will apply to paid employees, volunteers and students.
-This will mean that people working with kids for not more than seven days in a calendar year will not need a blue card, however this does not apply to business operators as they will require a blue card.
+The simplified frequency test applies to paid employees, volunteers and students.
+This means people working with kids for not more than seven days in a calendar year will not need a blue card.
+However, this does not apply to business operators as they will require a blue card.

-There will be changes to who can rely on an exemption to work with kids.
-There will be new offences and penalties for individuals and organisations who do not comply with the new laws.
+There are new offences and penalties for individuals and organisations who do not comply with the new laws.